 A seat belt is a vehicle safety device that helps keep you safe and secure inside your vehicle during an accident or sudden vehicle stop.

-That’s it for now.
+That’s it for Basic Parts of a Car Interior.
 I hope this helps in any manner.
-If s, consider sharing with friends and family and bookmark to Engineers Rail for further convenient readings.
+If s, consider sharing with friends and family and bookmark Engineers Rail for further convenient readings.

 Here are some suggested articles, You should consider reading-